jimdigriz/bratwurst/DEVELOPMENT.md

 # Networking

-For the bratwurst QEMU VM, a number of network interfaces exist:
+For the BRatWuRsT QEMU VM, a number of network interfaces exist:

  * **`eth0`:** link into fakeisp (used to build uplink)
  * **`eth1`:** LAN interface